Jay’s Longest Melanoma March 2019 – FAQs

 Do I require a Medical Certificate to walk?

 Yes, a Medical Certificate is required for all walkers to be eligible to participate.
-Medical Certificates need to be provided to Jenny by the end of February and must be dated within that month and stating;
+Medical Certificates need to be provided to Jay by the end of February and must be dated within that month and stating;

 - The date of your walk

 - The distance to be covered (refer to your registration confirmation for details)